conmeehan/conmeehan.github.io/advancedUNIXtutorial.md

 ## Sed

 Another useful tool for file manipulation is sed.
-This tool has many powerful applications including the replacement of one block of text with another.<br>
+This tool has many powerful applications including the replacement of one block of text with another (we will only cover this functionality here).
+Regular expressions can also be used in sed as in with grep.
+It is suggested you familiarise yourself with regular expressions as outlined in the [Concepts in Computer Programming](https://conmeehan.github.io/PathogenGenomicsCourse/ConceptsInComputerProgramming.md) tutorial.<br />
-The syntax for this is
+The syntax for sed searching is
 ```console
 sed ‘s/<pattern to find>/<text to replace it with>/g’ <filename>
 ```